Trump dangles prospect of pardons for January 6 defendants - ExBulletin

 As his supporters swarmed the Capitol on Jan.
 6, Trump ignored desperate pleas from his allies to forcefully disavow the attack and repeatedly praised those who participated in the protest.

-Trump, who was impeached by the House for his role in inciting the insurrection but acquitted by the Senate, teased a third run for the White House in 2024.
+Trump, who was impeached by the House for his role in inciting the insurgency but acquitted by the Senate, teased a third run for the White House in 2024.

 Sources